ZJONSSON/instinct.js/README.md

 This schedules an execution of the supplied function.
 The argument names of the function will be parsed and matched to facts and logic within the instance object by argument name.
 Any arguments that point to neither a fact nor logic will result in an error.
 The supplied function is essentially a callback function that is executed when the inputs are known.

+`instinct.exec` can also be called with an argument name (i.e. logic function name) as first argument and a callback function as the second.
+This is in fact the way recursive calls are made behind the scenes.

 ### `instinct.logic = {}`
 Key/value dictionary of logic functions.
 Each logic function must include the argument `cb` as a reference to the callback function used by instinct.
 This callback function will have to be executed inside each logic function with the value of the results (`fact`) for the corresponding key.

 The callback can be executed either Node style with (error,value) or just the value as an argument.
 Errors will however not (yet) be passed upstream currently, only the value.

+Any logic element that is not a function will be assumed to be a fact.
+This is only recommended use for Global Constants, as the logic elements can be asynchronously used by different instinct objects under assymetric information (facts).

 ### `instinct.as(name)`
 Helper that returns a callback function which, when executed, updates the corresponding `instance.fact` (by name).
 This helper eliminates the need to write wrappers around independent functions that can execute immediately.
 The execution of the `instinct.as()` itself should not be delayed inside higher callbacks, as it registers the name within the instance object, allowing other functions to queue up for the results.